Lucy Oswald

 How will this project address these problems?

 We have collected a very large data set of pulsar observations with the Thousand-Pulsar-Array, a survey on the South African MeerKAT radio telescope.
-We know that the data set is full of variability on short and medium timescales that is reasonably predictable, such as drifting, timing variability and profile changes, but we do not yet know how often unexpected or unpredictable behaviour take place, such as mode-changing, extreme scattering events, or completely unexpected phenomena.
-By searching for the anomalies in these observations, we can pin down their origins and advance our understanding of extreme and fundamental physics.
+We know that the data set is full of variability, such as drifting, timing variability and profile changes, and it also contains unpredictable behaviour, such as mode-changing, and may even hold completely unexpected phenomena that we have not yet discovered.
+So far, we have barely scratched the surface of what such large-scale data can reveal about the connections and correlations in the physics of pulsar magnetospheres.
+By taking large scale statistical and data-centric approaches to pulsar science, we can advance our understanding of extreme and fundamental physics.

 What skills will you develop?